lpcvoid/cpp-net-lib/README.md

 `netlib::socket` is a platform independent socket wrapper over the POSIX socket api.

+`netlib::server_response` is a struct that you can return in your server callbacks, which instructs the server how to handle your response.
+You can pass it some data to relay to clients, or instruct server to terminate the connection (after sending data, if any).

 ### Examples

 In all of these examples, I assume you have `using namespace std::chrono_literals`